 CAN WE GET A COPY OF THE RAW PHOTOGRAPHS?

 A.No.
 The final files which you receive have been modified and enhanced (exposure, contrast, composition, colour correction etc.) in Lightroom to reflect my style and finished work.

 HOW DO YOU FEEL ABOUT “SMILE AT THE CAMERA” PHOTOS?

 A.Most parents and grandparents desire these photographs and I’d be happy to grab a few posed, smiley photographs during a session.
 I however have a documentary style and approach, so naturally this will not be the focus.
 Typically, I'll start with a few posed photographs to get you into the swing of things but then we'll move onto you are your loved one/s interacting with one another.

 WHAT IS THE WAITING TIME BETWEEN MY SESSION AND RECEIVING OUR PHOTOGRAPHS?

-A.Photographs are delivered between two and three weeks after the session
+A.Photographs are delivered between three and four weeks after the session.

 HOW DO WE RESERVE YOU FOR OUR WEDDING?